btaba/genesis-speed-benchmark/franka/vs_mjx/README.md

 _______________

 For the runs below (which I ran earlier on), I __think__ "Genesis (no self collision)" is the best comparison to the MJX setting in terms of the solver/collisions.
 Only contacts with the plane and gripper are turned on.
-With that being said, I'm not a Genesis expert and AFAICT contype/conaffinity are not used.
+With that being said, I'm not a Genesis expert and AFAICT contype/conaffinity are not used, so take the comparison with a grain of salt.

 | Batch Size | 1024 | 8192 | 16384 |
 |---|---|---|---|